Francis Duru: Early life and education

-Duru was born on July 27, 1969 in Cameroon to Nigerian parents who hail from Imo State a southeastern geographical location of Nigeria.
-He received both primary and secondary school education in Cameroon but in order to obtain a B.Sc. degree, he moved to Nigeria where he applied to the University of Port Harcourt in Rivers State and was accepted as an undergraduate to study Theatre arts.
-In 1996 he obtained a B.Sc. degree in Theatre Arts.
+Duru was born on July 27, 1969 in Cameroon to Nigerian parents who hail from Imo State, a Southeastern geographical location of Nigeria.
+He received both primary and secondary school education in Cameroon but in order to obtain a B.Sc. degree, he moved to Nigeria where he applied to the University of Port Harcourt in Rivers State in the South-south region of Nigeria and was accepted as an undergraduate to study Theatre arts.
+In 1996, he obtained a B.Sc. degree in Theatre Arts.

 Career

 Duru debuted in the Nigerian movie industry in 1989 with a movie titled Missing Mark.
 The movie was directed by the now deceased director; Ndubuisi Oko.
 Duru’s feature in the movie did not do enough for his career as at the time he was still regarded as an up-and-coming actor.

-Duru became more prominent in the Nigerian movie industry in 1994 after featuring in an action comedy movie titled Rattle Snake a movie produced by now deceased director; Amaka Igwe.
-He played a significant role in a character called Ahanna.
+Duru became more prominent in the Nigerian movie industry in 1995 after featuring in an action-comedy movie titled Rattlesnake a movie produced by now deceased director; Amaka Igwe.
+He played a significant role in the movie as the character Ahanna.